johndshea/funke-wiki/README.md

 * set up article delete buttons that appear or disappear based on who is logged in

-* use tooltips for flash messages http://materializecss.com/dialogs.html

 * sessions are not persistent across server restarts by default.
 Check the express-session page for ways to do it.

-* use tabs for drafts and archived versions, rather than listing them below main body? http://materializecss.com/tabs.html

-* redefine your routes so that you only check for userId once and not on every single route every time

 BUGS:

 * on the article index page, using marked() overrides the truncate class.
 Shorty suggests using a mini body preview?

 * fix funky placement of tobias head icon

-* add proper column/row formatting to each view page as per materialize guidelines (remove from layouts.ejs) - http://materializecss.com/grid.html

 * in general, make formatting nicer throughout the site.
 Use http://materializecss.com/collections.html#circle for user list